 Clearing a Personal Record

 - 1 From the watch face, hold MENU.

 - 2 Select History > Records.

 - 3 Select a sport.

 - 4 Select a record to delete.

 - 5 Select Clear Record > Yes.
+NOTE: This does not delete any saved activities.

 Clearing All Personal Records